 - Audio Bible (to listen to the Bible while driving, traveling, sitting on an airplane, etc.)

 There are also many wonderful Internet sites with correct teachings and the true Gospel message.
 I list some trustworthy websites at the end of this book.
-We are truly blessed nowadays to be able to read and learn from the giants of the faith who have come before us.
 However, just because you see or read something on the Internet (or anywhere else) doesn’t make it true, factual, let alone solid biblical advice for a Christian.
-So, as with any information you come across, extreme discernment and discretion is needed when reading anything, for there is also an abundance of false teachings on the Internet.
-Pray boldly for the Holy Spirit to guide you.
+So, as with any information you come across, extreme discernment and discretion are required when reading anything, for there is also an abundance of false teachings on the Internet.
+Pray boldly for the Holy Spirit to guide you (and keep this book close!).

 In closing, I need to mention that technology can also consume, overwhelm and take over your life if you let it; it can be addictive and isolating to one who seeks immersion in it.
-So, please be aware of this potential risk of abuse which leads to isolation (I am prone to this myself).
+So, please be aware of this potential risk of abuse which can lead to isolation.

 FALSE TEACHING(S) YOU WILL ENCOUNTER: